 Apparent alignment depends on rotation speed.
 It also depends on the luminance difference, the darker the outer “shadow”, the stronger the effect.

-You can try out various speeds (using the faster/slower buttons) and various shapes.
+You can try out various speeds and various shapes.
 If you see a counter-rotation when stopping the shapes: that’s the motion after-effect.
 It is also possible to choose a darker blue using the colour pickers at the left.
 With the RGB setting ‘#000033’ the effect is nearly double in size.

 The present demonstration could be seen as a rotatory version of the “Hess effect”, where the more intensely illuminated of a pair of laterally-moving targets appears displaced ahead of the other.
 However, possibly due to pursuit eye movements, this is more difficult to demonstrate.
 There is also a close relation to the Pulfrich phenomenon, which, however, can be seen in binocular vision only.

 This display was suggested to me by Lars Frisén in August 2006 and I heartily thank him for his ideas and graciously allowing the result to be published here; he also invented the name “Lazy Shadow”.
-He has set up his own page on this topic now.
+He now has set up his own page on this topic.

 Alpern M (1954) The relation of visual latency to intensity.
 AMA Arch of Phth 51:369–374